CompuTec/computec-docs/processforce_versioned_docs/version-2.0/troubleshooting/licensing-issues.md

 `SAP-B1-LICENSE-INSTALLATION-NUMBER` you can find on About SAP Business One or About CompuTec ProcessForce window.

-`PF-LICENSE-UID` value you can read by copying the imported ProcessForce license file located in the following location:
+`PF-LICENSE-UID` value you can read by copying the imported CompuTec ProcessForce license file located in the following location:

 ```text
 C:\ProgramData\CompuTec\License Server\Licenses